Muldec/stash-wiki/JSON-Specification.md

 ## gallery.json

-No files are created here yet
+No files of this kind are created here yet
 ```